postmannen/postmannen.github.io/cv/README.md

 ## Summary

-A tech-savvy individual with a passion for learning new things and exploring diverse fields, including programming, IT, psychology, economy, art, music, electronics, farming, and more.
+A tech-savvy individual with a passion for learning new things and exploring diverse fields including programming, network, security, linux , psychology, music, electronics, farming, and more.
 In 2017, I decided to focus on Go development as the primary area of expertise.
 My broad experience often enables me to approach problems from multiple perspectives, for successful product development and efficiently resolving of complex issues within projects or independently.

 ## Professional Experience